The United States of America (album): Release

 The United States of America was released in 1968 by Columbia Records.
 The album spent nine weeks on the Billboard albums chart in the United States, peaking at number 181 in May 1968.
 It failed to chart in the United Kingdom.
 Arguments between Byrd and the rest of his bandmates about the band's direction led the band to split up within months of the album's release.
+Moskowitz further noted conflict between the band's unwilling to compromise and the demands of Columbia Records.

+In 1968, CBS Records released The Rock Machine Turns You On, the first budget sampler LP, in a number of European countries.
+The song "I Won't Leave My Wooden Wife for You, Sugar" was included as the fourth track on the sampler.
+The record sold an estimated 140,000 copies, and helped spread awareness of the band in the UK.

 The United States of America was reissued on compact disc by Columbia in 1992 with two bonus tracks.
 In 1997, the album was reissued in the United Kingdom by Edsel Records.
-On July 13, 2004, Sundazed Records reissued the album on vinyl and CD with a new album cover differing from the cover used for the original UK and Europe releases, and with the CD version containing 10 bonus tracks Joseph Byrd claims to have had little input on the Sundazed reissue of the album.
+On June 29, 2004, Sundazed Records reissued the album on vinyl and CD with a new album cover differing from the cover used for the original UK and Europe releases, and with the CD version containing 10 bonus tracks.
+Joseph Byrd claims to have had little input on the Sundazed reissue of the album.
 Byrd says he had been "interested in doing notes, and I figured this was a chance to get my voice heard – Dorothy and Rubinson had both done extensive interviews referring to me in unpleasant fashion (as justification for their coup, I imagine).
 I asked for $300 and got it.
 I've written elsewhere to you that Sundazed took out all references they found controversial, including one about Bill Graham."

-Reception
+Reception and legacy

 The United States of America was originally released to minimal press.
-"The tunes are infectious, the harmonies adventurous yet eminently satisfying.
-And the lyrics (which Columbia has wisely printed on the jacket) are the best thing of all", wrote Barret Hansen in his 1968 review for Rolling Stone.
+In his 1968 Rolling Stone review, Barret Hansen wrote that "the tunes are infectious, the harmonies adventurous yet eminently satisfying.
+And the lyrics (which Columbia has wisely printed on the jacket) are the best thing of all".
 He nonetheless found that the album "falls short of being really satisfying" due to the band's musicianship being "not quite on a level with their ideas", noting: "The voices are flat and uninteresting, showing little technical or interpretive power.
 The instruments perform their assigned tasks adroitly, but all too mechanically."
+In the Rock Encyclopedia by Lillian Roxon, published in 1969, shortly after the group's break-up, the band was described as "apparently too good to last, or before its time, or the victim of one or another dreaded rock-group disease", and noted that the album itself had met a "mixed reception", with "unbelieving enthusiasm on one hand, and boredom on the other".
+According to Moskowitz, "people thought us snooty, loud and obnoxious".